 - Therapeutic supervised visits: A mental health professional monitors the visit because of concern regarding the parenting skills of the visiting parent.

-- If the parent refuses to visit the child, the court can't force visitation.
-However, that parent's visitation might be modified as a result.
+- The court can't force visitation if the parent refuses to visit the child.
+However, the court can modify that parent's visitation schedule.

 Monitored Transfer and Mutual Exchange

-If the court determines that the transfer of the child from one parent to the other would be physically and/or emotionally damaging to the child (due to domestic violence, for example) then the court can order that the transfer take place in the presence of neutral third party or in a designated safe location.
+Suppose the court determines that the transfer of the child from one parent to the other would be physically or emotionally damaging to the child due to domestic violence.
+In that case, it can order that the transfer take place in the presence of a neutral third party or in a designated safe location.

 Related Resources for New York Visitation Rights: